roshnig/pivot-backend/README.md

 https://rhs-pivot-backend.herokuapp.com/
 | https://git.heroku.com/rhs-pivot-backend.git

-in package.json - changed node app.js
+in package.json - changed node app.js (because it was not working with nodemon on heroku)